-Interest in the compound was further fueled by comments from author and longevity specialist Durk Pearson, who was quoted in ‘High Frontiers’ as follows: “PRL-8-53 is a terrific memory enhancer.
+Counterculture interest in PRL-8-53 was fueled by comments from author and longevity specialist Durk Pearson, who was quoted in the underground magazine “High Frontiers” (which later became “Reality Hackers” and then “Mondo 2000”) as follows: “PRL-8-53 is a terrific memory enhancer.
 Normally you can memorize about seven or eight digits just by looking at them for a second.
 PRL-8-53 gives the average person a memory span of about 21 to 22 digits.”

-Anecdotal evidence appears to support claims for PRL-8-53’s safety and nootropic capabilities, but it is still considered an experimental drug because of limited testing.
+Anecdotal evidence appears to support claims for PRL-8-53’s safety and nootropic capabilities, but it is still considered an experimental drug due to its limited testing.

 PRL-8-53 is currently an unscheduled drug and can be legally purchased in the US.

-The fact that older subjects saw the most nootropic benefit from taking the drug supports the concept that dopamine modulation plays a major role in PLR-8-53’s effects.
-Up-regulating the normal age-related lessening of dopamine production that is associated with cognitive decline could have a significant positive impact on both learning and memory.
+The fact that older subjects saw the most nootropic benefit from taking the drug supports the concept that dopamine modulation plays a significant role in PLR-8-53’s effects.
+Upregulating the normal age-related slowdown of dopamine production associated with cognitive decline could significantly positive impact both learning and memory.

-In a 1979 article entitled “Learning and Memory Improvement Through Chemistry: Dream or Reality in the Offing?”
-Hansl said “PRL-8-53 has been shown to augment responses to noradrenaline in the animal model both peripherally and centrally.
+In the same article, Hansl suggested that PRL-8-53 works in part by converting short-term memory to long-term information storage.
+“PRL-8-53 has been shown to augment responses to noradrenaline in the animal model, both peripherally and centrally.
 Therefore, it seems reasonable to assume that a similar function may be present in humans.
 Translated into behavioral effects, it implies that this drug is also capable of facilitating the conversion of short-term to long-term memory, causing an increased storage of informational code.”

-Hansl further said “The drug is not a stimulant, and in the experimental animal toxicity appears only after it is given a dose more than one thousand times as large as the projected human dose.
+Hansl also noted that PRL-8-53 enhances the response to acetylcholine and further said, “The drug is not a stimulant, and in the experimental animal toxicity appears only after it is given a dose more than one thousand times as large as the projected human dose.
 In summary, we now have a potentially useful drug that will boost a specific chemical system in the brain, the cholinergic system, and thereby improve our ability to recall, to retrieve information from a pre-existing information pool.”